alavrik/erlson/README.md

 Limitations
 -----------

-Erlson relies on a modified version of Erlang parser from Erlang/OTP R14B03.
+Erlson relies on modified versions of Erlang parsers taken from correspondent Erlang/OTP releases.
+While Erlson is fully compatible with R13, R14 and R15 Erlang releases, compatibility between Erlson and future Erlang versions can not be guaranteed.

-Therefore, Erlson may or may not work with other Erlang releases depending on the set of syntax features used by the program.
+Compatibility can break in one of the following ways:

+* Erlang adopts Erlson syntax for natively implemented dynamic dictionaries which will make Erlson obsolete.

+* Erlang introduces new unrelated syntax elements conflicting with Erlson grammar which will make Erlson completely unusable in its current form.
+In response to that, Erlson may adjust its grammar to remain compatible.

 Dependencies